seanchas116/macaron/README.md

-macaron
+[WIP] macaron
 ========

-macaron will be a statically typed programming language that compiles to JavaScript
+macaron is a statically typed programming language that compiles to JavaScript

 What to do